JuliaLang/IJulia.jl/README.md

 `%%` to execute code in a different language.
 This and other features are under consideration in the [IJulia issues](https://github.com/JuliaLang/IJulia.jl/issues) list.

+### Debugging IJulia problems

+If IJulia is crashing (e.g. it gives you a "kernel appears to have died" message), you can modify it to print more descriptive error messages to the terminal: edit your `IJulia/src/IJulia.jl` file (in your `.julia` package directory) to change the line `verbose = false` at the top to `verbose = true` and `const capture_stderr = true` to `const capture_stderr = false`.
+Then re-run `ipython notebook --profile julia` from your terminal and look for the error message when IJulia dies.